 output directly to a stream in one of two ways: either by

-binding *PARENSCRIPT-STREAM*
+binding *PARENSCRIPT-STREAM* before

-calling PS*
+calling PS*.

-take a single
+PS-INLINE and PS-INLINE* take a single

 Parenscript form and output a string starting

-that can be used in HTML node
+with javascript: that can be used in HTML node

 attributes.
 As well, they provide an argument to bind the value of

-to control the value of the
+*JS-STRING-DELIMITER* to control the value of the

 JavaScript string escape character to be compatible with